deepcrawl/google-robotstxt-fork/README.md

 # DeepCrawl notes

 The library has been modified to match the google robots.txt specification.
-Precisely we switched off the flag that allows common typose in robotst.txt file.
+Precisely we switched off the flag that allows common typos in robotst.txt file.

 ### Pulling from original repo